 3. Lake Victoria - 69,485 Square Kilometers

-Lake Victoria holds the titles of Africa's largest lake, the world’s largest tropical lake, and as the 2nd largest fresh water lake, covering a total surface area of 69,485 square kilometers.
+Lake Victoria is Africa's largest lake and the world’s largest tropical lake.
+It occupies a surface area of 69,485 square kilometers.
 Named after Queen Victoria, it is one of the African Great Lakes and is fed by inflows from the Kagera River.
 Lake Victoria is relatively shallow with an average depth of 40 m and a maximum depth of 84 m.
-Lake Victoria is bounded by Kenya, Uganda, and Tanzania, and has 84 islands within its body.
+It has 84 islands.

 2. Lake Superior - 82,414 Square Kilometers

-Lake Superior is the largest freshwater lake in the world, as well as the the 3rd largest such body by volume, and the 2nd largest lake of any kind by overall area in the world.
-It is also the largest amongst all of the North American Great Lakes, with a total surface area of 82,414 square kilometers.
+Lake Superior is the largest freshwater lake in the world, the 3rd largest lake by volume, and the 2nd largest lake of any kind by surface area in the world.
+Lake Superior is a North American Great Lake with a surface area of 82,414 square kilometers.
 Lake Superior has a maximum depth of 406 m.
 Water from Lake Superior drains into Lake Huron via the St. Mary’s River and the Soo Locks.

 1. Caspian Sea - 371,000 Square Kilometers